roughdrafts-xyz/Linki/README.md

 If you want to, you can even copy a whole wiki.
 Just do `linki copy <url to wiki>` and it'll work the same - think of it as running copy on every article in the wiki.

-### Filtering

-When you copy an entire wiki you can use the `--filter` flag to filter titles using regex.
-This will let you only download specific file types, or only Titles that share parts of their label.

 ## Starting with a copy of a Wiki

 Instead of running `linki init` you can use `linki copy`.
 This will automatically initialize the folder, and then run the copy command like normal for you.
 It's a great way to get up and running with a pre-made set of articles you want to build on top of.